nialloulton/AutoMMM/README.md

 ## License
-AutoMMM.ai is released under the MIT License.
+AutoMMM is released under the MIT License.